ochikage/Calculator/README.md

 ### APIs
-The server supports RESTful API with JSONP.
+The server supports RESTful APIs with JSONP.
 Therefore when you call the API, you need to prepare the callback format.

 Here's the example of JQuery;

     $.getJSON("http://localhost:8888/calc?callback=?", {'expression': '1 + 2'}, function(data, status) {
       if (status == "success") {
           var result = $("#result");